mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     Now, with a better understanding, they are both on the same page.
 Adam's Connections maximizes OUS for everyone and so Adam will Connect.
 Eve loses some Utility and Adam gains, but the overall Utility change is higher in Connection A than B.

     Of course when Adam's Demand Connects then Eve's will die.
 There will be no Supply for Eve's Demand to Connect with.

+  ### Take A Step Back

   As we can see even in a pre-sin world Demand filters Demand for what Demand Connects with Supply.
 In the above example there was two Demands and one Supply.
 Demand decided between itself which Demand should Connect.
 This was the filtering of Demand!

   Demand filtering Demand is the best way to maximize OUS in S&D Connections.
 However, Demand filtering Demand will largely only take place in a pre-sin world.

-  Pre-sin 100% of S&D Connection conflicts, like the one above, will be resolved with Demand filtering Demand.
-Post-sin that number drops drastically.
-Post-sin Supply will filter Demand.
+  Pre-sin, 100% of S&D Connection conflicts, like the one above, will be resolved with Demand filtering Demand.
+Excluding human error, this leads to maximum overall OUS for all S&D Connections.

+  Post-sin, Supply will filter Demand.
+This will lead to maximum OUS for a sinlge Human at expense of the maximum overall OUS for each S&D Connection.
+That isn't post-sin a overall OUS maximizing Connection can't take place it just isn't the norm.
+But for now we do not have to think or worry about post-sin.

+## Let's give an overview of the model so far.